zinc-collective/community-guide/README.md

-# community-guide
+# Zinc Community Guide

-Wiki hosting for the Zinc Community Guide
+Content for the Zinc Community Guide.